Planning to get behind the wheel in France? Make sure you’re covered with our complete guide to car insurance in France.

 - take the details of any other parties involved in the accident, e.g. names, addresses, license plate numbers;

 - take photos and get statements from any witnesses present at the scene of an accident;

 - contact the police and emergency medical services in the event of a serious accident.

 You can submit any photos and witness statements to support your insurance claim.

-Cancelling an insurance contract in France is generally more difficult than in many other European countries.
+Canceling an insurance contract in France is generally more difficult than in many other European countries.
 However, this has become easier in recent years.
-Because car insurance in France is compulsory, policies will auto renew after the initial 12 months and will do this every year unless you cancel.
+Because car insurance in France is compulsory, policies will auto-renew after the initial 12 months and will do this every year unless you cancel.

 It is possible to cancel a contract within the first year.
 However, you can only do so no earlier than two months and no later than 15 days before the contract expiry date.
 After the first 12 months have elapsed, you can cancel at any time.
 The insurer will end the contract one month after receiving notice of cancellation and will refund any payments made beyond this period.